tpai/dotfiles/README.md

 sh ~/.dotfiles/uninstall.sh
 ```

-Run this command if you are no longer need the dotfiles.
+If you are no longer need dotfiles.